 It is compulsory for pool and spa owners to register their pools and assess whether their pools comply with safety standards.

-From 29 April 2016, a swimming pool owner must obtain a valid swimming pool compliance certificate or Certificate of Non Compliance before they can sell or lease their property.
+From 29 April 2016, a swimming pool owner must obtain a valid Swimming Pool Certificate of Compliance or Certificate of Non Compliance before they can sell or lease their property.

 Swimming pool registration